winitzki/scall/tutorial/programming_dhall.md

 ```

 Dhall's pattern matching syntax is somewhat similar to the Haskell code.
-The `merge` keyword looks like a curried function whose first argument is a _record value_.
+The `merge` keyword looks like a curried function whose first argument is a _record value_ and the second argument is a value of a union type.
-The field names of that record must correspond to all the constructor names in the union type.
+The field names of the record must correspond to all the constructor names in the union type.
 The values inside the record are explicit `λ`-delimited functions that describe what to compute in each case where the union type's constructor has arguments.
-Otherwise (as for the constructor `Z` in the example shown above) the value inside the record does not need to be a function.
+For no-argument constructors (e.g., for the constructor `Z` in the example shown above) the value inside the record does not need to be a function.

 The second argument of `merge` is a value of a union type on which the pattern matching will be done.
 (Note that `merge` in Dhall is a special keyword, not a function, although its syntax looks like that of a curried function.)